 The plan was to combine a family holiday in Jordan with the Amman marathon.
 However, after returning from holidays home, the timing didn’t work.
 So it made more sense to do the Beirut Marathon.
 It has its own TED Talk by inspirational founder, May El-Khalil, which you must see.
 The Australian Government’s travel warning to Lebanon is to reconsider your need to go.
 It made us feel more comfortable for my family to stay in Dubai.

 On the flight I checked my iPad if I had any movies.
 I wasn’t hopeful, as I usually free up space after watching anything.
-However, there was still one movie there, the inspiring documentary, Spirit of the Marathon.
-I might have got something in my eye towards the end, as I was landing in the Lebanese Republic.
+However, there was still one movie there, the inspiring documentary I’ve watched many times, Spirit of the Marathon.
+Quite a motivating and reflecting thing to watch, as I was landing in the Lebanese Republic.